tomleeson/beanstream-payform/README.md

 * data-submitForm: if the form's default action should be executed - true/false

 # Payfields <a name="payfields"/>
+PayFields is very similar to PayForm, but it allows you to design your own form.
+It simply:
  * Injects input fields into page. (credit card number, CVD, or expiry)
- * Assesses card type (Mastercard, Visa, etc.) and restricts, formats and validates input accordingly.
+ * Recognizes card type (Mastercard, Visa, etc.) and restricts, formats and validates input accordingly.
- * TokniZes card data, clears fields, and appends hidden field containing token to form.
+ * Toknizes card data, clears fields, and appends hidden field containing token to form.
- * Fires event onLoad to allow custom styling.
-Fires event onValidationChange to allow custom error messaging.
-Fires event onTokenUpdated to allow merchant to control form submission flow.
+ * Fires event `onLoad` to allow custom styling.
+Fires event `onValidationChange` to allow custom error messaging.
+Fires event `onTokenUpdated` to allow merchant to control form submission flow.
 (By default the form is submitted when the token is appended)

-#### Integration Guide <a name="payfields-integration-guide"/>
+#### Integration <a name="payfields-integration-guide"/>
 The minimal integration involves adding the script tag to a webpage within a form containing a submit button.
 ```javascript
 <form action='foo.php'>